ellierutherford/HotelBookingSystem/Diary_Eleanor.md

 Update 13/07 - allow logged in users to book rooms using previously created cards, fix cancel logic

 Update 15/07 - users can view past reservations + delete their registration.
 Fixed bug where a booking can be saved to DB before card is added.
+Users can view their credit card details

 NEXT -
-Allow a user to add a credit card
+Allow a user to add a new credit card + modify an existing one

 Small improvements TODO: